alexFaunt/hexabi/README.md

 ### dev Server
 You might want server logs.
 I've not sorted the scripts for this properly yet, I just use __npm run-script watch__, and __npm run-script serve__ in a separate tab.

+## TODO
+So much stuff.

+* Sort out authentication
+* Sort out an SSL
+* CRUD for users
+* CRUD for games
+* Spin off at this point as boilerplate example

+* BUILD GAME...